royfrancis/drtracker/README.md

 # drtracker

-`drtracker` is an R script to track movement of Zebrafish larvae in 24 or 48 well assay plates from xy data and then compute track properties such as distance and speed.
+`drtracker` is an R package to track movement of Zebrafish larvae in 24 or 48 well assay plates from xy data and then compute track properties such as distance and speed.

 ## 1. Installation
 ```r